schuullzz/Bioinformatics-Tool-Box/README.md

 ## Usage

-Calling the Bioinformatics Toolbox will generate a prompt asking for the user to choose between transcription, translation, or quitting the program.
+Calling the Bioinformatics Toolbox will generate a prompt asking for the user to choose between transcription, translation, burrow-wheeler tranform or quitting the program.

-* toolbox [-h]
+toolbox [-h]

 ```
 ./toolbox [option var]